kitesi/music/README.md

 ### Playing Music

-When filtering, the string that's compared is the full path to the file minus `~/Music`.
+When filtering, the string that's compared is the full path to the file minus your music path.

 For example, `~/Music/Mac Miller/Objects In The Mirror.m4a` would use `Mac Miller/Objects In The Mirror.m4a`.

+Filtering is best shown by examples:

 `music` => open all songs